-At the Annual General Meeting on 5 May 2021:
+At the Annual General Meeting on 3 May 2023:

-- the income statement and balance sheet as well as the consolidated income statement and balance sheet were adopted and it was resolved that profit would be appropriated in accordance with the proposal of the Board in the Annual Report, and that the Board and CEO would be discharged from liability; - it was resolved that the Board is to consist of six Board members and no deputy Board members; - it was resolved that remuneration is to be paid to the Board members and committee members as follows: SEK 500,000 to the Chairman of the Board, SEK 250,000 to the other Board members, SEK 100,000 to the Chairman of the Audit Committee and SEK 50,000 to the Chairman of the Remuneration Committee; - Christian Bubenheim, Gustaf Öhrn, Johan Giléus and Niklas Ringby were re-elected as Board members, and Camilla Giesecke and Mariette Kristenson were elected as new Board members.
-Gustaf Öhrn was elected as Chairman of the Board; - Öhrlings PricewaterhouseCoopers AB was re-elected as auditor up until the end of the 2022 Annual General Meeting; - the Board's proposal concerning principles for the establishment of a Nomination Committee was adopted; - the Board's proposal concerning guidelines for remuneration to senior executives was adopted; - an incentive programme through the issuance of warrants to senior executives, employees and other key individuals in the Group (LTIP 2021/2024) was implemented; and - the Board was authorised to decide on the issuance of new shares corresponding to a maximum of 20% of the shares outstanding after this mandate is exercised.
+- the income statement and balance sheet as well as the consolidated income statement and balance sheet were adopted and it was resolved that profit would be appropriated in accordance with the proposal of the Board in the Annual Report, and that the Board and CEO would be discharged from liability; - it was resolved that the Board is to consist of six Board members and no deputy Board members; - it was resolved that remuneration is to be paid to the Board members and committee members as follows: SEK 600,000 to the Chairman of the Board, SEK 300,000 to other Board members, SEK 120,000 to the Chairman of the Audit Committee, SEK 60,000 to other members of the Audit Committee who are not employed by the company, SEK 60,000 to the Chairman of the Remuneration Committee and SEK 30,000 to other members of the Remuneration Committee who are not employed by the company; - Christian Bubenheim, Joanna Hummel, Kristian Eikre and Vesa Koskinen were re-elected as Board members, and Mikael Olander and Negin Yeganegy were elected as new Board members.
+Christian Bubenheim was reelected as Chairman of the Board; - Öhrlings PricewaterhouseCoopers AB was re-elected as auditor up until the end of the 2024 Annual General Meeting; - the Board's proposal concerning principles for the establishment of a Nomination Committee was adopted; - the Board's remuneration report was approved; - it was resolved that the Articles of Association were to be amended: - it was resolved that a new long-term incentive programme was to be introduced comprising warrants for senior executives, employees and other key individuals in the Group (LTIP 2023/2026:2); and

+- it was resolved that a new long-term share savings programme was to be introduced for certain senior executives and key individuals in the Group (Plan 2023/2026) - the Board was authorised to decide on the issuance of new shares corresponding to a maximum of 20% of the shares outstanding after this mandate is exercised.